Customer Service as a Tool to Maximise Black Friday

 1. Communicate with Customers in Advance and Keep it Personal

 As the holiday season picks up, customers primarily plan their larger holiday purchases around Black Week, when there are a variety of campaigns and special offers available.
 Thus, your brand should communicate offers in good time – before your competitors - so that customers come to you for bargain hunting on Black Friday.

-A personalized customer service philosophy comes down to treating each customer as an individual and remembering who they are.
-Make every customer feel like a VIP by leveraging user data and analyzing customer profiles to customize the experience.
+A personalised customer service philosophy comes down to treating each customer as an individual and remembering who they are.
+Make every customer feel like a VIP by leveraging user data and analysing customer profiles to customize the experience.

-3. Optimize an Omnichannel Experience: Utilize Chatbots and Live Agents with Seamless Handover
+3. Optimise an Omnichannel Experience: Utilise Chatbots and Live Agents with Seamless Handover

 An omnichannel experience boots customer loyalty when it’s a positive experience from beginning to end.
 By connecting all customer touchpoints, brands are empowered to increase both sales and customer satisfaction.
 In order to provide faster response times, staff your customer service team appropriately coupled with the use of live chat.

 It’s important to recognise that all channels are key in delivering quality service.
 Chatbots may still encounter problems even if they are designed to meet a particular need.
 A handover should be established to avoid frustrating clients with lengthy chats with chatbots that cannot resolve their issue.
 The conversation can then be easily moved from chatbot to agent.